rickyhai11/black_hole_v1/doc/source/configuration.rst

 Configuration in [locks]
 ----------------------------------------

-The [locks] section is used by kingbird engine to periodically synchronize and rebalance the quota for each project.
+The [locks] section is used by playnetmano_rm engine to periodically synchronize and rebalance the quota for each project.

 lock_retry_times